Marriage for Same-Sex Couples in California

 Generally, no. California law prohibits employment discrimination based on sexual orientation, gender identity, gender expression, and marital status.
 However, if your employer or prospective employer is a religious corporation or association, the answer may, in some limited circumstances, be more complicated.
 If you are facing any problem in employment related to marrying your same-sex partner, contact one of the LGBT legal organizations listed on this document (ACLU, Lambda Legal, or National Center for Lesbian Rights).

-With regard to health benefits, now that the Supreme Court struck down Section 3 of DOMA, if your spouse is covered under your employer’s health plan and you are considered validly-married by the federal government, you and your spouse should be eligible for the following additional federal protections:
+With regard to health benefits, because the Supreme Court struck down Section 3 of DOMA, and because the Court made same-sex marriage legal throughout the United States, if your spouse is covered under your employer's health plan, you and your spouse should be eligible for the following additional federal protections (although note that these protections are generally not available to couples who are registered domestic partners but are not married):

 No. California law prohibits housing discrimination based on sexual orientation, gender identity, gender expression, and marital status.